 - 3. Throughout the midwifery program, Nizhoni students are exposed to a number of new ideas and conduct an extensive amount of personal research from a wide variety of texts and Internet sources.
 Therefore, students are required to identify and cite the original sources for all written work to create a body of information that is available for future reference.
 Citing sources will also prevent acts of plagiarism.
 Plagiarism is the unacknowledged use of a source or idea, published or not, that does not originate with the author.
-Plagiarism is a violation of the academic standards at Nizhoni Institute and may result in dismissal from the program.
-Nizhoni fully supports all copyright laws and expect students and faculty to fully cite and note all copyrighted materials in accordance with legislation.
-Violation of copyright laws may result in dismissal from the program. - 4.
-Students who need help during the course of their midwifery program are strongly encouraged to speak with the Executive Director or the Dean of Students for assistance.
+Plagiarism is a violation of the academic standards at Nizhoni Institute and may result in dismissal from the program. - 4.
+Students who need help during the course of their midwifery program are strongly encouraged to speak with an Executive Director or the Dean of Students for assistance.
 Excellent online resources on maintaining academic integrity are available.
 Please contact the Dean of Students or the Executive Director for more information on these resources.